 Originally settled by Europeans in the 1870s as grazing land, the beachside of Elanora, as the suburb was then known, was subdivided into the Palm Beach Estate in 1923 by the Palm Beach Company Ltd – however, the suburb was not formally renamed until 1961.
 As a suburb, laid-back Palm Beach has often been overlooked as a tourist destination.
 In many ways, it’s a ‘middle’ stretch of land partitioned off by Tallebudgera Creek and Currumbin Creek on either end, the headlands of Burleigh and Currumbin the sentinels beyond.
 With its spectacular white sandy beach, this coastal stretch also houses one of our favourite picnic spots at its southern end.

 The ramshackle beach shacks along Jefferson Lane may now be worth millions, but the suburb retains a die-hard loyalty from locals.
 While surrounding suburbs have basked in the spotlight, local Palmy residents have revelled in their laid back beach-side lifestyle, the suburb undergoing a quiet regeneration in the last few years.

 The Palmy coastal lifestyle is also reflected in its restaurants.
-Several local cafés such as Barefoot Barista and Espresso Moto have quietly shone, with restaurants such as Burgster and Lester & Earl joining them in recent years.
+Several local cafés such as Barefoot Barista and Espresso Moto have quietly shone, with restaurants such as Burgster joining them in recent years.

 From local bars and tapas joints to cutting edge foodie haunts where ‘foraging, fermenting and farming’ delight the senses, there are dining offerings in Palm Beach to suit every palate.
 Now boasting more than 50 restaurants and cafés, the once sleepy suburb is now the new destination for discriminating diners.
-Here are some of the latest openings:
+Here are some of the local favourites: